banksii/azure-networking/README.md

           <br>
       </li>
       <li><h3 id = "step_3">Observing SSH traffic</h3>
-          In WireShark, filter the packets by SSH.
+          In WireShark, filter the packets by SSH (TCP port 22).
 This can be done by typing "tcp port == 22J" in the search bar.
           <br><br>
           [Image - filtered by SSH/port 22 data packets]
           <br><br>